 Changing other things when you can’t control the weather can be fun and distracting.
 Explore the numerous decorating ideas on MilitaryByOwner to inspire your own ideas or consider tackling some home organization you've been putting off.

-Not only will helping others get you outside yourself a bit, it only benefits your community.
+Not only will helping others get you outside yourself a bit, it will also benefit your community.
 Volunteering will also help you meet new people, give you experience to put on your résumé, and can serve to forge new connections.

 Yes, this seems a bit contradictory to telling you to get out there or do something new, but if you need extra sleep, go for it.
 This is the perfect time for naps or some sleeping-in weekends.
 The sun will be out longer soon enough!